 Medication Assisted Treatment

-Opioid addiction is a chronic disease that cannot be cured, but it can be managed in a way that helps individuals return to a healthy and productive life.
+Substance Abuse Disorder and Opioid Addiction are chronic diseases that can be successfully managed in a way that helps individuals return to a healthy and productive life.
 People can’t just quit addiction – they need sustained help.
 We’re happy you’ve made it here to our page to find out more about treatment.

 Kentucky Mental Health Care professionals can help you in overcoming your substance abuse or opioid addiction.
 They will work with you to understand your previous treatment experiences, medical conditions, and other aspects that relate to your individualized care.